Please note that this product was withdrawn from the Community register of designated orphan medicinal products in May 2013 on request of the sponsor.

 Enzymes are proteins produced by the human body that speed up the transformation of certain substances into other substances.
 Nilotinib blocks (inhibits) a certain class of enzymes called tyrosine kinases.
 These enzymes play role in a cascade of molecular reactions that bring a certain signal from outside the cell into the cell thereby controlling the growth of cells.
 In chronic myeloid leukaemia, the function of these enzymes is disturbed causing uncontrolled growth and multiplication of the cancer cells.
 Nilotinib might, by inhibition of one or more of these enzymes activity help slowing down or stopping the further growth of the cancer cells.

-The effects of nilotinib gastrointestinal stromal tumours were evaluated in experimental models.
+The effects of nilotinib gastrointestinal stromal tumours have been evaluated in experimental models.

-At the time of submission of the application for orphan designation, clinical trials in patients with gastrointestinal stromal tumours were ongoing.
+At the time of submission of the application for orphan designation, clinical trials in patients with GISTs were ongoing.

 Nilotinib hydrochloride monohydrate was not authorised anywhere worldwide for chronic myeloid leukaemia or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 8 March 2007 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 8 March 2007 recommending the granting of this designation.

 - Opinions on orphan medicinal products designations are based on the following cumulative criteria: